stratum/testvectors-runner/README.md

 Then follow the same steps as described in [Testing bmv2 switches](#testing-bmv2-switches) section above to execute the tests against the switch under test.

 ### Testing with testvectors-runner binary

-#### Testing bmv2 switches with testvectors-runner binary

-[TODO] Prerequisites for testing on local machine.

 #### Testing hardware switches with testvectors-runner binary